-For example, say we have a three-task WDL that will run on one to many samples.
-We need to look across these tasks to determine what the maximum amount of CPU and PD we expect to need at any given time.
+Consider a three-task WDL that will run on one to many samples.
+You would need to look across all three tasks to determine what the maximum amount of CPU and PD you expect to need at any given time.

 - Task 1: uses 10 CPUs and 10GB of PD